Kids starting a business may sound crazy and far-fetched, but it is happening all over the place.

 Etsy takes all the headache away, leaving you free to pick and sell what you want.

-Pet sitting jobs are easier to find and to do.
+Pet sitting jobs are much easier to find these days thanks to the many websites that match sitters with owners.

 Another idea for the older teen is to make money as a tutor or instructor in things they have already learned.

-Having just been through the system, they are well placed to help younger schoolchildren with their work, and parents who are eager for the children to succeed will gladly pay for the tuition.
+Having just been through the system, they are well placed to help younger school kids.

 But this idea does not have to be restricted to help with schoolwork.
 People will pay to learn how to use a computer better, or how to play the piano.
 Any skills may be something that someone else wants to pay to learn.

-Similarly to babysitting, this is another great business for the older teenager.
+Similarly to babysitting, this is another great business for teenagers.

 However, because of the responsibility involved, it’s probably best to find clients that are friends of the family.
 Many people are not going to respond well to the prospect of leaving the keys to the house with an unknown teenager for a period of time.